RafaGago/mini-async-log/README.md

 The library can rotate fixed size log files.

 Using the current C++11 standard files can just be created, modified and deleted.
 There is no way to list a directory, so the user is required to pass at start time the list of files generated by previous runs.
-I may add support for boost::filesystem/std::filesystem, but just as an optional but ready external code, so everyone can skip this heavy dependency.
+I may add support for boost::filesystem/std::filesystem, but just as an optional (but ready to use) external code, so everyone can skip this heavy dependency.
 There is an example using boost::filesystem in the "/extras" folder

 > There is an [example](https://github.com/RafaGago/mini-async-log/blob/master/example/rotation.cpp) here.

 ## Initialization ##

-The library isn't a singleton, so the user should provide the logger instance.
-Even of many modules call the initialization function only one of them will succeed.
+The library isn't a singleton, so the user should provide a reference to the logger instance.
+Even if many modules call the initialization function only one of them will succeed.

-There are two methods to enqueue a log entry, one is to provide it explicitly and the other one is by accessing a global function.
+There are two methods to get the instance when enqueuing a log entry, one is to provide it explicitly and the other one is by providing it on a global function.

-If no instance is provided, the global function "get_mal_logger_instance()" will be called without being namespace qualified, so you can use Koenig lookup/ADL.
-This happens when the user calls the macros with no suffix, as e.g. "log_error(fmt string, ...)".
+If no instance is provided, the global function "get_mal_logger_instance()" will be called without being namespace qualified, so you can use Koenig lookup/ADL and provide it from there.
+This happens when the user calls the macros with no explicite instance suffix, as e.g. "log_error(fmt string, ...)".

-To provide the instance explictly the macros with the "_i" function need to be called, e.g. "log_error_i(instance, fmt_string, ...)"
+To provide the instance explictly the macros with the "_i" suffix need to be called, e.g. "log_error_i(instance, fmt_string, ...)"

 The name of the function can be changed at compile time, by defining MAL_GET_LOGGER_INSTANCE_FUNCNAME.